Sustainability

 • We currently have 6 EV school buses and are in the process of purchasing 9 more through our local air quality district’s rebate program.
 We hope to have them in action by early 2024.
 We will continue to electrify our bus fleet as opportunities arise.

-• We currently have a number of hybrid cars in our white fleet.
+• We currently have several hybrid cars in our white fleet.
 We are working on a plan to transition our white fleet to electric vehicles over time.

 WASTE